zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <p align="center"><img src="animations/BFS/solution2.png"/></p>

 <p style="text-align:justify">
-  The search process and path is animated below.
+  The search process and path are animated below.
-  On the grid below the tree, the path of robot 1 is highlighted in violet and the path of robot 2 is highlighted in orange.
+  On the grid to the right of the tree, the path of robot 1 is highlighted in violet and the path of robot 2 is highlighted in orange.
   However, there is really only a single path containing the paths of both robots.
   The tree expands 79 nodes before finding an optimal solution.
   You can see how breadth-first search exhausts every possible path of a certain length before moving on to the next, until it reaches the goal state.